lsqrl/ColoredJester-frontend/README.md

-# OpusFrontend-POC
+# GreaterFoolFrontend-POC
-Frontend for the Opus Digital protocol, in React
+Frontend for the GreaterFool Digital protocol, in React